-NFIB's Research Foundation randomly sampled 12,500 NFIB members between mid-November and mid-December, 2012 and asked them about a range of issues concerning the current federal tax code.
-Here's how small business owners responded about how much taxes impact their ability to operate their businesses.
+NFIB’s Research Center randomly sampled 20,000 NFIB members between February and April 2018 and asked about the Tax Cuts and Jobs Act.
+Here’s how small business owners responded about the new law.

 - Over three-quarters (76 percent) of small business owners believe the current business climate is heading in a positive direction.

 - The vast majority (87 percent) percent of small business owners think the new tax law will have a positive impact on the general economy.
 Just 4 percent believe it will have a negative impact and 9 percent think it will have no significant impact.

 - Three-fourths (75 percent) of small business owners believe the tax law will positively impact their business, 22 percent anticipate it will have no impact, and 3 percent a negative impact.

 - While small business owners are enthusiastic about the law generally, many of the details are still unfamiliar to them.
 Almost one in four (24 percent) small business owners are not at all familiar with the new tax law.

 - Half of small business owners with some familiarity about the law obtained their most useful information from their tax preparer or advisor, another 28 percent from the general news media.

 - Over half (51 percent) of small business owners expect to pay less in federal income taxes next year, 7 percent expect to pay more, and 37 percent about the same.